gbif/hp-gb32/financial-support.md

 Developing countries are defined as countries whose per capita GDP was less than USD 13,500 according to the 2013 World bank figures, the benchmark used to apply discounted contributions in the current GBIF funding period (2027-2022).
 See list of developing GBIF country members here.
 ADD LINK

-Only one person per Voting Participant, the Head of Delegation, is eligible to apply.
+Only one person per Voting Participant, the Head of Delegation, is eligible to apply for partial support.
 However, the Head of Delegation can reassign the support to a member of the delegation.

 **Please note that funding will not be provided in advance of the meeting but by reimbursement after the meeting.
 If selected for funding, the GBIF Secretariat will send you the reimbursemenht form which must be submitted within a month after the meeting.**